 Our preferred way to get from Colombo to Kandy.
 We really enjoyed this train journey and we hope you get to do it one day.

 Option 2: Travel from Colombo to Kandy by Car + Driver = Comfortable but not cheap

-You can hire a car and a driver to take you to Kandy from most hotels and even directly from colombo airport to Kandy.
+You can hire a car and a driver to take you to Kandy from most hotels and even directly from Colombo airport to Kandy.
 If you’re going from the airport you can go to the taxi desk before you exit the airport and arrange the transfer quite easily.
 Make sure you ask to go via the Expressway.
-At the time of writing it cost around $122 to get from Coombo to Kandy by taxi.
+At the time of writing, it cost around $122 to get from Colombo to Kandy by taxi.
 You can click here to get the latest rates.
 It takes around 3 hours 15 mins to get from Colombo to Kandy although this is highly dependent on traffic.

 – You get to travel in an air-conditioned car